credativ/plutono/ISSUE_TRIAGE.md

 ### Documentation issue?

-First, evaluate if the documentation makes sense to be included in the Grafana project:
+First, evaluate if the documentation makes sense to be included in the Plutono project:

 - Is this something we want/can maintain as a project?
-- Is this referring to usage of some specific integration/tool and in that case is that a popular use case in combination with Grafana?
+- Is this referring to usage of some specific integration/tool and in that case is that a popular use case in combination with Plutono?
 - If unsure, kindly and politely add a comment explaining that we would need [upvotes](https://help.github.com/en/articles/about-conversations-on-github#reacting-to-ideas-in-comments) to identify that lots of other users want/need this.

 Second, label the issue `type/docs` and at least one `area/*` or `datasource/*` label.